Hacker0x01/docs.hackerone.com/docs/programs/jira-server-integration.md

 path: "/programs/jira-server-integration"
 ---

+HackerOne

 HackerOne offers a bi-directional Jira integration that syncs information between your HackerOne report and the Jira issue.
+You can choose to integrate with Jira Cloud or Jira Server.

 To integrate with Jira Server:
 1. Go to **Settings > Program > Integrations**.